divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 ### Overlays ###

 #### False Color ####
 False color colorizes the preview monitor with a color mapping based on the signal's luminance value.
-ScopeBox ships with a number of industry standard profiles.
+ScopeBox ships with the Red, Arri and ST2048 profiles.

 #### Image Overlay ####
 Overlays allow you to layer an image, movie, or liver source on top of your source.
 This can be used for custom guides for framing around your productions lower thirds, a background that will later be chroma keyed into the shot, or video footage you need to match framing or exposure in.